QMCPACK/qmcpack/docs/developing.rst

 Includes
 ~~~~~~~~

+Related header files should be included without any path.
+Header files from external projects and standard libraries should be includes using the ``<iostream>`` convention, while headers that are part of the QMCPACK project should be included using the ``"our_header.h"`` convention.

+As we are modernizing the use of CMake in QMCPACK and reorganizing source files, header file inclusion changes from legacy stle to a new style for modern CMake.

+Legacy style
+^^^^^^^^^^^^
 Header files should be included with the full path based on the ``src`` directory.
 For example, the file ``qmcpack/src/QMCWaveFunctions/SPOSet.h`` should be included as